gabefinch/word_count/README.md

 This is a simple Sinatra web app that takes a word and some text in a form page and displays the number of times the word was found in the results page.
+The underlying method will find matches within words e.g. it will find and count "cat" in "cathedral".

 To setup, run bundler in the project directory, then run the app.rb file with Ruby.
 The form then be found on "localhost:4567/form".
 Enjoy!